-On a scorching hot Monday afternoon, after waving goodbye at our temporary holiday home in Protaras, we just made it for the first time, to Cyherbia, a botanical park in Avgorou village.
+On a scorching hot Monday afternoon, after waving goodbye to our temporary holiday home in Protaras, we just made it for the first time to Cyherbia, a botanical park in Avgorou village.

 From just walking through the entrance, you cannot but admire the creators’ love for what they do.

 It may not have been the best day to visit.
 It’s the middle of the day, 35 degrees Celsius and we are about to wander in a maze, after a quick walk around the herbs garden.
 I’m melting, physically melting.
 I can’t remember the last time I sweat so much.
 At least we have umbrellas (the owners have really thought of everything).
 I found it amusing we were lost in a maze, holding our colourful umbrellas.
 Hah the little things.

 My dear dear mamma enjoyed it more than I expected, despite our heads were so hot you could fry an egg on, she loved every minute of it.
 I can’t say the same for the little one, a typical 20 year old, complaining Oh is too hot!

 After we finally made it out of the maze we walked into the cutest little fairy house.
 For a moment, you could not but just believe in magic…

 With our 5 euro entrance ticket we get a complimentary homemade ice tea, so after about half an hour in the heat, we tried the lavender liqueur, ordered our teas, a couple of muffins, a banana and carob and apple and cinnamon (homemade and delicious) and sat at the beautiful cafe.
 So, so beautiful.
 Everything is beautiful here.